 To an entrepreneur, I would say –

-“woh aur honge jo tujh me dhoondhate hain masumiyat,
+“woh koi aur honge jo tujh me dhoondhate hain masumiyat,

 hume to dekhana hai, tu kis kadar qaatil hai.”

-(they may be others who look for conformity in you, I want to see how disruptive you are!)
+(there may be people who look for innocence in you, I want to see how disruptive you are!)